Edgarhv/MechaCar_Statistical_Analysis/README.md

 * Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.

 # Linear Regression to Predict MPG

+* Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?